DHTMLX/docs-diagram/docs/api/editor/shapetype_property.md

 ### Description

-@short: the type of the items
+@short: optional, the type of the items

 @descr:

+This value is applied, if the shape object doesn't contain the "type" property

 ### Usage